riybha216/3d-connectO/README.md

-# 3D ConnectO: Term Project for 15-112
+# 3D ConnectO: A Twist on Connect4!

 Riya Bhatia